 Owner awareness is critical to saving the life of the pet.
 Knowing what poisons are on the property and ensuring that pets do not have access is the first step in prevention of poisoning.
 Then, making sure to check those poisons regularly, so if it is ingested, early treatment can be started.

 For more information on poisonous foods, plants and household substances, please visit this link to our Poisons page.

 If you believe your pet has ingested poison,

-We also accept emergency walk-ins during regular business hours.
-Call us to let us know you are on your way and we can prepare for your arrival.
+Call us at 480-893-0533 (during regular business hours) immediately to let us know you are on your way so we can prepare for your arrival.

 If it is outside of our regular business hours, call First Pet Animal Emergency Hospital at 480 732-0018

 or click on our Emergencies link and call one of the emergency numbers listed there.